kabikaj/wiki_export/README.md

-# Wiki to TSV converter
+# Wiki to json converter

-Package for exporting transcriptions from the COBHUNI wiki, parsing texts for errors, and converting to TSV format.
+Package for exporting transcriptions from the COBHUNI wiki, parsing texts for errors, and converting to json format.

 Main:
   - wiki_to_json.py (entry point)